-- 19.1 An assessment of the durability of Snug Insulation has been made by BRANZ technical experts. - 19.2 The manufacturer's Technical Literature and installation instructions have been reviewed by BRANZ and found to be satisfactory. - 19.3 Site inspections have been undertaken by BRANZ to assess the practicability of installation.
+- 19.1 An assessment of the durability of Temper Guard Insulation has been made by BRANZ technical experts. - 19.2 The manufacturer's Technical Literature including installation instructions have been reviewed by BRANZ and found to be satisfactory. - 19.3 Site inspections have been undertaken by BRANZ to assess the practicability of installation.